Results

 Annie Le

 Scope and objectives of financial management in the corporate setting at an advanced level.
 The course will explore working capital management, risk, valuation, capital structure theory, capital budgeting and other current topics in finance.
 It will utilize computer-based financial modeling and forecasting.
-Prerequisite: FINC 311
+Prerequisites: FINC 311

 4 Credits